Rosalie-code/python_project/README.md

 ## License

-`python_project` was created by Rosalie Dechance.
+`python_project_RD` was created by Rosalie Dechance.
 This same package is based on the `pybacktestchain` package created by by Juan F. Imbet as part of a project for the course Python Programming for Finance at Paris Dauphine University - PSL.

 It is licensed under the terms of the MIT license.

 ## Credits

-`python_project` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`python_project_RD` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).